All Episodes

 Great to have you with us.

-Good day, Rush.
+Good day, Raj.

-Uh earlier you mentioned that the Democrats had wasted the Craig situation.
+Earlier, you mentioned that the Democrats had wasted the Craig situation.

 Yeah.

-Uh I don't think they did, because the Hillary Chinese controv contribution thing has kind of been slipped under the rug.
+I don't think they did because the Hillary Chinese contribution thing has kind of been slipped under the rug, and nobody seems to be talking about it.

-You know, the it's an amazing thing.
+You know, it's an amazing thing.

-And the Chicoms always come through.
+And the Chikoms always come through.

 You know, you're right.

-First we had the Lippo group and James Riotti, and we had Johnny Chung of the barbecue Chinese place in Little Rock.
+First, we had the Lippo Group and James Riotti, and we had Johnny Chung of the Barbecue Chinese Place in Little Rock.

 No, that was Charlie Tree.